painless-php/filesystem/readme.md

 ## TODO

+* refactor
-* refactor FileLineIterator
+    * FileLineIterator
         * seekable iterator or generator?
+    * FileLine
+        * write method kind of sucks?

 * add "rename" for sake of convenience